C191068/Ali_Khatami_EtherJS6/README.md

 Now if we re run this code we get zero which make sense because our favorite number get initialized to zero <br>

+Now just amke our console.log a little bit more syntactical <br>